shannongross/shannongross.github.io/_posts/2019-05-05-getting-started-with-R.markdown

 title: "A Python Lover's Guide for Getting Started with R"
 date: 2019-05-05
 description: A python lover's guide for getting started with R
-img:  R-intro.jpg # Add image post (optional)
+img:  R-intro.jpg
 fig-caption: Introduction to R programming
-tags: [R, python, data science, machine learning, jupyter notebook, caret]
+tags: [R for policy analysis, statistics for data science, beginner machine learning, jupyter notebook, caret]
 ---

 - TOC